 - Sugar: use white or brown; they both work well.

-- Milk: whole is the best because it adds richness, but if you only have low-fat use it with a few tablespoons of cream.
+- Whole milk: it adds richness.
+If you only have reduced-fat milk, use it with a few tablespoons of heavy cream.

 Variations

 This is where you can customize this pudding to your taste.
-It will depend of the predominant flavor the panettone has.
+It will depend on the predominant flavor the panettone has.

 - Other flavorings: orange zest works very well, and even a tiny bit more orange blossom water (one of the original flavors in this holiday bread).

 - Chocolate chips: sprinkle some over the bread cubes.
 Dark chocolate pairs well.
-White chocolate might be a bit too sweet, but depends on your sweet tooth.
+White chocolate might be a bit too sweet but it depends on your sweet tooth.

-- Liquor: add a tablespoon or two of Amaretto (almond), Frangelico (hazelnut), Cointreau (orange) or bourbon to the custard filling for a more sophisticated and unique flavor.
+- Liqueur: add a tablespoon or two of Amaretto (almond), Frangelico (hazelnut), Cointreau (orange) or bourbon to the custard filling for a more sophisticated and unique flavor.

 How to make panettone bread pudding